Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Introduction

-The remainder of the paper is organized as follows: Section \ref{sec:econ} describes the econometric framework and lays out the various prior specifications, while Section~\ref{sec:fcp} discusses the conditional posterior distributions relevant for MCMC estimation.
-Section \ref{sec:sim} presents the results of an extensive simulation study considering different time series length and model dimensions within sparse and dense data-generating scenarios.
+The remainder of the paper is organized as follows: Section \ref{sec:econ} describes the econometric framework and lays out the various prior specifications, while Section~\ref{sec:sparseness} compares the shrinkage behavior and sparsity of the priors.
+Section \ref{sec:snythetic} presents the results of an extensive simulation study considering different time series length within sparse and dense data-generating scenarios.
 In Section \ref{sec:application}, we apply the different model setups to data of the US economy.
 After inspecting the posterior distributions, we perform a forecasting exercise to assess the predictive performance of the considered models.
 Finally, Section \ref{sec:conclusion} concludes the article.